JeffJetton/retrofeed/config.md

  * This should go near the top of the file, before any existing part of the script checks the `$TERM` variable
 * If this line is in the file, ***comment it out:***
  * `force_color_prompt=yes`
-* Find the section that checks for color support and aliases `ls` and `grep` to always use it.
+* Find the section that checks for color support and aliases `ls` and `grep` to always use color.
 Either comment those lines out, or explicitly set the color to "none" like so:
  * `alias ls='ls --color=none'`